A pair of travel experts discover Reno Tahoe

 Travel writers, Joelle Friend and Tour de Lust discovered that Reno Tahoe is more than just casinos.
 It’s a city full of culture and cuisine, all within a short drive of Lake Tahoe, one of the most beautiful lakes in the world.
 See what these two travel experts found along the way, and get inspired for your trip to Reno Tahoe!

 Embark on a limitless journey into the arts and culture at The Nevada Museum of Art.
-Take in the beautiful works inside the museum, a mix of permanent and traveling exhibits, and then treat yourself to a happy hour cocktail.
-If you find yourself here on a Sunday, indulge in bottomless mimosas and a mouthwatering brunch at their restaurant, chez louie.
+Take in the beautiful works inside the museum, a mix of permanent and traveling exhibits, and then treat yourself to a happy hour cocktail or dinner at one of the many nearby bars and restaurants such as Matador Lounge, Centro or Brewer’s Cabinet.

 Less than 30 minutes from downtown Reno lies Virginia City, a historic mining town.
 Live through the history of the Wild West as you walk in the shoes of thousands before you, who reveled in the town’s riches of silver and gold.